maRT1gaS/cloudflare-docs/content/waf/managed-rulesets/deploy-zone-dashboard.md

 title: Deploy Managed Rulesets for a zone
 pcx-content-type: how-to
 weight: 21
+meta:
+  title: Deploy Managed Rulesets for a zone in the dashboard
 ---

 # Deploy Managed Rulesets for a zone in the dashboard